 It is essential to avoid plagiarism in all academic work.
 Severe academic penalties may be imposed if plagiarism is detected in work submitted to the University for examination purposes, (see University Student Handbook, section 8.7).
 The College reserves the right to penalise students employing unfair means in examinations or assessments at Universities other than Oxford (for example, to satisfy year abroad requirements).
 Appropriate academic penalties may also be imposed if instances of plagiarism or unfair means are detected in regular Tutorial and class work.
+See section B.6.1. for further details.
 Unacceptable practices in Tutorial or class work include (but are not confined to) the following: